Unas: Reign

-Unas had at least two queens, Nebet and Khenut, who were buried in a large double mastaba adjacent to their husband's pyramid.
-Unas and Nebet possibly had a son, the "king's son", "royal chamberlain", "priest of Maat" and "overseer of Upper Egypt" Unas-Ankh, who died about 10 years into Unas' reign.
-The filiation of Unas-Ankh is indirectly hinted at by his name and titles and by the presence of his tomb near those of Nebet and Unas but is not universally accepted.
-Two other sons have been proposed, Nebkauhor and Shepsespuptah, but these filiations are conjectural and contested.
-Unas likely died without a male heir.

-Unas had at least five daughters named Hemetre Hemi, Khentkaues, Neferut, Nefertkaues Iku, and Sesheshet Idut.
-The status of another possible daughter, Iput, is uncertain.

 Duration

-The duration of Unas' reign is uncertain.
+The duration of Unas's reign is uncertain.
 As indicated above, historical sources credit him with 30 and 33 years on the throne, figures that have been adopted by many Egyptologists, including Flinders Petrie, William C. Hayes, Darrell Baker, Peter Munro, and Jaromir Malek.
-In favor of such a long reign are scenes of a Sed festival found in Unas' mortuary temple.
+In favor of such a long reign are scenes of a Sed festival found in Unas's mortuary temple.
 This festival was normally celebrated only after 30 years of reign and was meant to rejuvenate the pharaoh's strength and power.
 Mere depictions of the festival do not necessarily imply a long reign, however.
 For example, a relief showing pharaoh Sahure in the tunic of the Sed festival has been found in his mortuary temple, although both historical sources and archeological evidence agree that he ruled Egypt for less than 14 full years.

 Other Egyptologists suspect a reign of less than 30 years for Unas, owing to the scarcity of artefacts datable to his reign as well as the lack of documents dated to beyond his eighth year on the throne.
 Hence, Jürgen von Beckerath believes that Unas ruled Egypt for 20 years while Rolf Krauss, David Warburton and Erik Hornung shortened this number to 15 years in their 2012 study of Egyptian chronology.
 Krauss and Miroslav Verner further question the credibility of the Turin Canon concerning the Fourth and Fifth Dynasties, so that the 30-year figure credited to Unas by the canon might not be reliable.